What’s Wrong with Holistic Rubrics?

 Holistic rubrics are fine for quick overviews and are the staples of performance-based standardized tests, such as the SAT®; however, they serve little instructional purpose and teachers and their students would be better served by using analytical rubrics.

 Looking for a full set of analytical rubrics to match the Common Core State Standards essays?
 Find 42 essay strategy worksheets corresponding to the Common Core State Standards, the Essay e-Comments download of 438 writing response comments, 8 on-demand writing fluencies, 8 writing process essays (4 Common Core informative/explanatory and 4 Common Core persuasive), 64 sentence revision and 64 rhetorical stance “openers,” remedial writing lessons, writing posters, and editing resourcesto differentiate essay writing instruction in the comprehensive writing curriculum, Teaching Essay Strategies, at www.penningtonpublishing.com.
-And, now, download The Pennington Manual of Style and the same bank of 438 Essay e-Comments found in Teaching Essay Strategies for FREE!
+And, now, get The Pennington Manual of Style and the same bank of 438 Essay e-Comments (PCs only) found in Teaching Essay Strategies.
 Save time and do a better job responding to student writing with this practical writing reference guide.